 Standards check lesson plan

-Your standards check lesson plan is an essential element of your test.
-If you teach the wrong thing then the whole lesson can fall apart and result in a failed standards check.
-It’s easier than you might think to choose the subject that you’ll be teaching – the DVSA will tell you!
+Teaching the wrong thing will result in the whole lesson falling apart but there is some good news.
+It’s easier than you might think to choose the subject that you’ll be teaching because the DVSA will tell you!

 In section 4.25 of this document you’ll see how examiners put pupils into one of four categories.
-All you need to do is identify which category of pupil you are taking then the DVSA give you a step by step guide to what they expect to see you teaching that pupil.
-It’s easy!
+All you need to do is identify which category of pupil you are taking and then the DVSA give you a step by step guide to what they expect to see you teaching that pupil.

 My video below explains this in more detail and if you want more help then you can see hours more standards check videos on my website.

 The biggest thing instructors do wrong on a standards check is to teach their favourite topic.

 You get your letter, book your test and then think “I love roundabouts and I’ve got a great route that pupils always love and works really well.
 Who have I go that I can do that with?”.
 You find a pupil and build them up so they’re at the stage where they’re ready to do roundabouts by the time your test comes around.
 You go and do your best lesson on your best route…and fail.

 Every week I get emails from instructors saying “I have a standards check and I’m going to do roundabouts”.
 When I ask why they’re doing roundabouts they say because they like them and there are lots of them around.

 The reason they fail is that it’s easy to tell when a driving instructor is teaching THEIR favourite topic – not what the pupil needs to learn!

 There is no need to over plan your lesson.
 You shouldn’t know what you’re going to do until the lesson with that pupil before your standards check.
 You set the aim of the next lesson based on that one, not based on something you’ve been planning for months.